-The provisions of the Act, and the SEBI Listing Regulations have prescribed and mandated forming of Committees of the Board for efficient working and effective delegation of work and to ensure transparency in the practice of the Company.
-Accordingly, the following statutory Committees are constituted by the Board:
+The provisions of the Companies Act, 2013 and the Securities Exchange Board of India (Listing Obligations and Disclosures Requirements), Regulation, 2015 have prescribed and mandated forming of Committees of the Board for efficient working and effective delegation of work and to ensure transparency in the practices of the Company.
+Accordingly, the Committees formed by the Board are as follows:

-A. Audit Committee:
+Audit Committee: Α.